Becoming You With Julie

 Variations

 • Spice it up: Try star anise, cloves, orange peel, or a pinch of black pepper for deeper warmth.
-If you love warming, spiced drinks as much as I do, also try my pumpkin chai tea latte.
+If you love warming, spiced drinks as much as I do, also try my pumpkin chai tea latte and horchata de arroz (Mexican rice milk).

 • Citrus: Any fresh citrus you have on hand to add at the end.

-• Wash well: Always scrub the pineapple skin thoroughly.
-If your pineapple isn't organic, soak the skins in a solution of 1 part vinegar to 3 parts water for 10-15 minutes before using.
-Rinse well.
+• Wash well: Scrub the outside of the pineapple under running water with a clean produce brush before cutting.
+I sometimes soak mine in a solution of 1 part vinegar to 3 parts water for 10–15 minutes, then rinse really well before using.

-• Simmer gently: Keep the heat low — this draws out the flavor without bitterness.
+• Simmer gently: Keep the heat low after boiling.
+A gentle simmer pulls out flavor without making the tea taste harsh.

 • Strain: Use a fine-mesh strainer for the smoothest tea.